ushivam75/Project-led-clock/README.md

 # Project-led-clock
-Its shows the realtime clock with the precision of hoyr min and sec
+Its shows the realtime clock with the precision of hour min and sec